Dubai Continues To Attract World’s Top Sports Stars - UrduPoint

 Dubai Continues To Attract World’s Top Sports Stars

-Brazilian football great Bebeto visits Dubai Sports Council to discuss opportunities for cooperation

-DUBAI (UrduPoint / Pakistan Point News - 20th Oct, 2020) Bebeto, one of Brazil’s biggest football stars and 1994 World Cup winner, visited Dubai Sports Council to explore avenues of mutual cooperation and investment in the Emirate’s sports sector.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 20th Oct, 2020) Bebeto, one of Brazil’s biggest football stars and 1994 World Cup winner, visited Dubai Sports Council to explore avenues of mutual cooperation and investment in the emirate’s sports sector.

-His Excellency Saeed Hareb, Secretary General of Dubai Sports Council, welcomed Bebeto in the presence of Nasser Aman Al Rahma, Assistant Secretary General of Dubai Sports Council.
-The Brazilian was accompanied by Hamad Bin Mejren, who enjoys a close relationship with many of Brazil’s top football stars.
+Saeed Hareb, Secretary General of Dubai Sports Council, welcomed Bebeto in the presence of Nasser Aman Al Rahma, Assistant Secretary General of Dubai Sports Council.
+The Brazilian was accompanied by Hamad bin Mejren, who enjoys a close relationship with many of Brazil’s top football stars.

 Considered one of the top strikers to play the game, Bebeto, expressed his admiration for Dubai’s amazing infrastructure and its tourism and sports facilities.
 "I see something new and amazing every time I come here," said the 56 years old.